nprapps/dailygraphics-next/readme.rst

 In addition to the directory that contains this app, you'll also need two other directories.
 One is for the templates that are used to create each graphic (in the legacy rig, these were stored in the ``dailygraphics/graphic_templates`` folder).
 We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_, and you should feel free to clone it.
 In the ``config.json file``, the "templateRoot" value should be the path to this folder.

 The other directory is for your graphics themselves, and it should be referenced with the "graphicsPath" key of your ``config.json`` file.
 This folder is also where you should install any libraries used by your graphics via NPM.
-For example, with our templates, you'll want to run ``npm install d3-array d3-axis d3-scale d3-selection`` to get the most common D3 packages.
+For example, if you're using our templates, you'll want to run ``npm install d3-array d3-axis d3-scale d3-selection`` to get the most common D3 packages.

-*Note:* If you're at NPR, we have a private ``graphics-js`` repo already created--you should clone that repo and run ``npm install`` in that folder to get our current dependencies.

-To start the web UI, run ``npm start`` to kick off the server, and visit ``localhost:8000`` in your browser.
-Some command-line flags are also supported:
+The server supports a couple of command-line arguments to customize its behavior:

 * ``--port XXXX`` - sets the port that the server will listen on to XXXX.
 * ``--force-sheet-cache`` - forces graphics preview pages to cache Google Sheets, so that you must press the "Refresh sheet" button when data is changed instead of simply reloading the page.
 Good for slow connections.